IIIF/website/source/event/2018/edinburgh/workingmeeting.md

 Attendance is free, but capacity is limited, so registration is required in order to ensure that we do not exceed the capacity of the venue.
 Please For this event please [register here][working-eventbrite].

+## Lightning talks

+There is an open call for lightning talks.
+Submit yours using [this google form][talk].
+Lightning talks will be limited to 7 minutes and can be on any subject related to IIIF that you think will be of interest to participants.
+This could include an update on your latest developments, an innovative use of IIIF or a pitch to open a discussion for a later sessions at the meeting.

+Please submit your lightning talk by the end of the **31st of October** and if you have any questions please contact Glen Robson IIIF Technical Coordinator.

 ## Draft Schedule

 <table class="api-table">